 “Yes, I am planning to find my mother’s family.”
 The table leaned in, waiting for Cao’s translation as she casually selected a morsel of fish and greens for her bowl.
 In contrast, I barely breathed, monitoring every facial twitch or hint of a reaction.
 Her father straightened, eyebrows furrowed before relaxing.
 He spoke to me, his expression even.

-“You’re mother is from Vietnam?”
+“Your mother is from Vietnam?”
 Cao translated.
 I nodded.
 Ahhh, he said.
-Her mother and grandmother nodded, with quisical yet approving smiles.
+Her mother and grandmother nodded with quizzical yet approving smiles.

 “Where in Vietnam?”

 I explained to Cao what we had already spoken about: that my mother was ethnic minority from the central highlands.
 Montagnard.
 Hill tribe.
 She translated.
 They looked at me and resumed eating quietly.
 Cao turned to me and explained they weren’t familiar with the hill tribes.

 Cao recounted to her parents what she had learned about the Montagnards when she was an exchange student in America.
 Vietnam veterans in Oklahoma had peppered her with questions about us.
 They explained to her who we were, the distinction from the Vietnamese stark in their minds.
 In Vietnam, students were taught a different story about the ethnic hill tribes — assuming they were taught anything at all.
 Her father’s face remained placid as if he was absorbing information for the first time, too.
 I tried to breathe.

 He looked at the ceiling, nodding.
 Then at me before beaming and wishing me luck finding my family.

 “It’s a very good thing to do!” he said.

 The next day, sitting on the back of Cao’s moped as she drove me to Mrs. H’s, I watched the red and gold decorations blur past as I contemplated what to believe.
 What of luck and omens?
 The good or bad?
 What of the things I read versus the people I met, like Cao’s father?